Projects

 cocktailbar54

 A friend of mine likes to mix cocktails and was annoyed that he always had to re-print his menus whenever something changed.
 I offered to build him a website and this is what came out of it.
-The design was not done by me, I’m more of a backend guy/coder and less of a beautiful frontends guy (in case you couldn’t tell already).
+The design was not done by me, I’m more of a backend guy and less of a beautiful frontends guy (in case you couldn’t tell already).
 The website is built using Vue.js and was my first and last venture into the world of Javascript frontend frameworks.
 It is built as a Progressive Web App and can be installed on most modern devices.
 The data will be cached on the device and the app is fully functional without any internet connection.
 This is one of my largest and most finished projects.

 cluster

 As a hobby I’m maintaining a linux server at home that hosts the various things that I build or use.
 The main reasons for doing so are: having full control over my data, customizing tools the way I want them and wasting time fixing issues that I wouldn’t have if I would use a commercial service.
 In a nutshell it’s a single node kubernetes cluster that runs on bare metal.
-I’m not yet confident enough to make the repository public, but I will eventually publish it, pinky promise.

 Misc.